Frequently Asked Questions

-Spent coffee grounds are a fine-grained organic matter which are rich in a range of important nutrients.
+Spent ground coffee is a fine-grained organic matter which is rich in a range of important nutrients.
 These nutrients including nitrogen, potassium, iron, calcium, and zinc are particularly beneficial for the fertility of soils.
 Therefore, the use of this resource in gardening can have beneficial effects for soil health and plant growth.
 The texture of ground coffee can also act to store soil water and reduce temperature variation around plant roots.
 Furthermore, ground coffee is slightly acidic with a pH of around 6.2 which sits in the ideal range for most plants.

 What uses do ground coffee have in my garden?

-Can I put coffee grounds straight onto my garden?
+Can I put ground coffee straight onto my garden?

-Learn more about the uses of coffee grounds here.
+Learn more about the uses of ground coffee here.

 How does it work if I want to receive ground coffee?

 Helping us divert ground coffee out of landfill is an admirable task and is amazing for our planet.
-The Reground service works so that you can receive either 6-8 bins in inner city suburbs or a full van load of 12 - 14 bins for outer city suburbs, all free of charge.
-We deliver straight to your door.
+The Reground service works so that you can receive a full van load of coffee all free of charge or collect smaller amount at our site in Alphington.
+For deliveries - we deliver straight to your door.
 We will arrange a time for drop off, preferably you are there to help our driver unload and clean our bins - but that is it.
 Easy and simple.

 Get in touch via the form found on this page.

 I run a cafe - how can I start diverting my coffee?